Elefantessa/Academic-RAG-System/README.md

 > **Retrieval-Augmented Generation (RAG) system for Uantwerp academic course information**

-An advanced, production-ready RAG system that combines vector similarity search with cross-encoder reranking to provide accurate, context-aware answers about academic courses.
+A production-ready RAG system that combines vector similarity search with cross-encoder reranking to provide accurate, context-aware answers about academic courses.
 Built with a modular architecture for maintainability and extensibility.

 ---